h5bp/server-configs-nginx/doc/nginx-conf.md

-The webserver user, and file permissions for any application, should be defined/chosen following [the principle of least privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege) i.e., sufficient priveleges to function correctly but no more than that.
+The webserver user, and file permissions for any application, should be defined/chosen following [the principle of least privilege](http://en.wikipedia.org/wiki/Principle_of_least_privilege) i.e., sufficient privileges to function correctly but no more than that.

 ## worker_processes